Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Abstract

 \section{Abstract}

-Video-based remote physiological measurement aims to estimate remote photoplethysmography (rPPG) signals from human face videos and then measure multiple vital signs (\eg heart rate, respiration frequency) from rPPG signals.
-Recent approaches achieve it by training deep neural networks, which normally require abundant face videos and synchronously recorded photoplethysmography (PPG) signals for supervision.
-However, the collection of these annotated corpora is uneasy in practice.
-In this paper, we introduce a novel frequency-inspired self-supervised framework that learns to estimate rPPG signals from face videos without the need of ground truth PPG signals.
+Facial video-based remote physiological measurement aims to estimate remote photoplethysmography (rPPG) signals from human facial videos and then measure multiple vital signs (\eg heart rate, respiration frequency) from rPPG signals.
+Recent approaches achieve it by training deep neural networks, which normally require abundant facial videos and synchronously recorded photoplethysmography (PPG) signals for supervision.
+However, the collection of these annotated corpora is not easy in practice.
+In this paper, we introduce a novel frequency-inspired self-supervised framework that learns to estimate rPPG signals from facial videos without the need of ground truth PPG signals.
 Given a video sample, we first augment it into multiple positive/negative samples which contain similar/dissimilar signal frequencies to the original one.
-Specifically, positive samples are generated using spatial augmentation.
-Negative samples are generated via a learnable frequency augmentation module, which performs non-linear signal frequency transformation on the input {without excessively changing its visual appearance}.
+Specifically, positive samples are generated using spatial augmentation; negative samples are generated via a learnable frequency augmentation module, which performs non-linear signal frequency transformation on the input without excessively changing its visual appearance.
 Next, we introduce a local rPPG expert aggregation module to estimate rPPG signals from augmented samples.
-It encodes complementary pulsation information from different face regions and aggregate them into one rPPG prediction.
-Finally, we propose a series of frequency-inspired losses, \ie frequency contrastive loss, frequency ratio consistency loss, and cross-video frequency agreement loss, for the optimization of estimated rPPG signals from multiple augmented video samples and across temporally neighboring video samples.
-We conduct rPPG-based heart rate, heart rate variability and respiration frequency estimation on four standard benchmarks.
+It encodes complementary pulsation information from different face regions and aggregates them into one rPPG prediction.
+Finally, we propose a series of frequency-inspired losses, \ie frequency contrastive loss, frequency ratio consistency loss, and cross-video frequency agreement loss, for the optimization of estimated rPPG signals from multiple augmented video samples.
+We conduct rPPG-based heart rate, heart rate variability, and respiration frequency estimation on five standard benchmarks.
 The experimental results demonstrate that our method improves the state of the art by a large margin.
-Our codes will be available at \emph{{https://github.com/yuezijie/Video-based-Remote-Physiological-Measurement-via-Self-supervised-Learning}}.
+Our codes will be available at \emph{https://github.com/yuezijie/Video-based-Remote-Physiological-Measurement-via-Self-supervised-Learning}.

 }

 \IEEEraisesectionheading{